brief-ds/brief-ds.github.io/_posts/2025-08-12-arm64-floating-point.md

 ---

 ## Project Overview
 In previous posts, normally at last of execution we ask the Linux `exit()` to return an integer result.
-But in this post we'll do pointing point arithmetic, so we have to change the game plan -- we'll use the C function `printf()` to print out a floating number.
+But in this post we'll do pointing point arithmetic, so we have to change the game plan -- we'll use the C function `printf()` to print out the floating number.

 We write out `add.h` and `main.c`: